A microscopic theory of Anderson localization of electrons in random lattices: Introduction

-I made the first step towards a fully controllable microscopic theory of Anderson localization in a recent publication \cite{Janis:2025ab}.
-A local approximation of the two-particle irreducible vertex in the parquet equations led to a critical point in the metallic phase of the Anderson model of disordered electrons.
+I took the first step toward a fully controllable microscopic theory of Anderson localization in a recent publication \cite{Janis:2025ab}.
+A local approximation to the two-particle irreducible vertex in the parquet equations led to a critical point in the metallic phase of the Anderson model of disordered electrons.
 The critical point was identified with the Anderson localization transition.
 The diverging scale at the transition point was identified as the frequency derivative of the dynamical electron-hole irreducible vertex, or the dynamical conductivity.
-It was found to match the divergence of the localization length at the other side of the Anderson localization transition.
+It was found to match the divergence of the localization length on the other side of the Anderson localization transition.
 The most fundamental conclusion of this paper was that the localized state is a quantum bound state of the propagating electron and the hole left at the beginning of its motion.